filippomassarelli/docker-mini-seedrs/README.md

 - `country` (string): The country where the business is based
 - `investment_multiple` (decimal): The investment multiple for the campaign to accepting new investment

-For single campaigns additional data is provided:
+Additional data is provided when accessing single campaigns:

 - `investment_count` (integer): The number of valid investments made for that campaign
 - `is_open` (boolean): A statement indicating whether the campaign is currently open for investment